jiaxicheng/pentaho/pdi_pattern_automate_with_parameters.md

-## Pattern-2: Batch PRD reports Using Parameters ##
+## Pattern-2: Batch PRD reports by Using Parameters ##

+Using parameters is one of the most effective ways in Pentaho PDI to reuse the same transformation or job on multiple instances with similar workflow.

-The core target is to automate Pentaho reports using PDI job/transformations with parameters: i.e. different offices, providers and reseller affiliations etc.
+The core target of this task is to automate Pentaho reports using PDI job and transformations, with parameters to set up different offices, providers and reseller affiliations etc.

-The main steps including:
+The main steps include:
-1. Load the configuration file (different targets might have different configuration file) into memory, do some string REPLACEMENT to get the final SQL and save it as a variable in the JVM
+1. Load the configuration file (different offices have different configuration files) into the stream
+2. Do some string REPLACEMENT to convert it into valid SQL
-2. Run the SQL to retrieve the list of sales reps
+3. Run the SQL to retrieve a list of sales_reps
-3. Run the `Pentaho Reporting Output` step with the given parameters.
+4. Run the `Pentaho Reporting Output` step for each sales_rep and the corresponding parameters

-see below PDI job entries for the data flow:
+See below PDI job entries for the data flow:
 ![PDI job entries](images/pentaho_automate_prpt.jpg)

 **Note:**

++ Parameters (start_date, end_date, office, provider etc.) are specified on the command line and saved in environment variables in the PDI job JVM.

-+ Configuration files are maintained externally with templates like __START_DATA__ __END_DATE__ which will be replaced accordingly in `Modified Java Script value` Step
++ Configuration files are maintained externally with templates like __START_DATA__ __END_DATE__ which will be replaced by environment variables in the `Modified Java Script value` Step

 ```
 SELECT 0 AS sales_rep_id, 'All' AS sales_rep